DIE-SOFT/die-soft.github.io/_posts/2024-08-11-devlog-pathfinding.md

 1. Did we reach the target for our current segment yet?
 2. Set our entity's input values to what we need to move our entity towards the target.

-Again, these kinds of details are going to be very game-specific, but I'm happy to share more about my specific solution via [Discord](https://discord.com/invite/9NymgSJAVp).
-The logic for finding which surface nodes we can jump to from any other is one of the most complex parts of all of this (I probably could have done an entire blog post just about that) but I don't want to get too hung up on that detail and lose sight of the bigger picture of how the pathfinding all comes together.
-So let's move on to getting these ideas all working together.

 ## Tying it all Together

 We've gone into detail about how we generate the path, use it for pathfinding, and then how to use those paths to move our entities.
 But that's not the whole story, we need to tie all these things together.
 So I'm going to give a quick look at what all that looks like for my Little Buddy pathfinding, and then also some additional things we do to help smooth over failure scenarios for the pathfinding.

 **Overview of Important ECS Components and Steps We Use**

-1. There is a Graphable behaviour which is in charge of watching for changes to our tilemaps and regenerates our pathfinding graph whenever a tilemap is modified (because we sometimes destroy tiles for instance), or whenever we've moved far enough that we risk reaching the bounds of the current pathfinding graph.
+1. There is a Graphable MonoBehaviour which is in charge of watching for changes to our tilemaps and regenerates our pathfinding graph whenever a tilemap is modified (because we sometimes destroy tiles for instance), or whenever we've moved far enough that we risk reaching the bounds of the current pathfinding graph.
 This is runtime logic in my implementation, but I suspect in a lot of, if not most, use cases you'd be doing this graph building logic at authoring time instead.
 2. Our Little Buddies have a **PathFollower** component.
 This component holds our entities' state about the Path they're currently following, and which Segment of the Path they're currently working on.
 3. Then there is a BuddyTagAlongSystem which is watching for the movement of the player.
 Whenever the player moves to a new tile/node, this system will find the nearest appropriate node that the Buddy should head to (there's a bit of logic hiding in here where we look behind the player and also look downwards to find a valid surface node that is close to, but behind the player).
 Whenever we determine that the most appropriate node for the Buddy to head to has changed, we'll add a **NewPathRequest** component to it.
 4. Whenever one of our Buddies is tagged with the **NewPathRequest** component, this will trigger an asynchronous (because we let it run on a background thread and don't want it blocking normal game logic) call to do the A* pathfinding from the buddy's current node to the target node found in the previous step.
 When that pathfinding is done, it updates the Path that is stored in the **PathFollower** component.